allymparker/dsfu/site/what-we-do.markdown

 layout: page
 title: What we do
 permalink: /what-we-do/
+excerpt: A charity fund without admin fees, transferring ALL of your donations directly to those helping others.
+excerpt-image: Logo%20x.png
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)